MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Read-only DCs

 RODCs are DCs that host read-only copies of the partitions in an Active Directory database.
 RODCs avoid most USN rollback issues because they don't replicate any changes to the other DCs.
-However, if an RODC replicates from a writeable DC that has been affected by USN rollback, the RODC is affected as well.
+However, if an RODC replicates from a writeable DC affected by USN rollback, the RODC is also affected.

 Restoring an RODC by using a snapshot isn't recommended.
 Restore an RODC by using an Active Directory–compatible backup application.
 Also, as with writeable DCs, care must be taken to not allow an RODC to be offline for more than the tombstone lifetime.
 This condition can result in lingering objects on the RODC.